actus-ag/mastra/docs/src/course/04-workflows/07-using-playground.md

 ## Starting the Development Server

-Start your Mastra development server using the `mastra dev` command.
+Start your Mastra development server using the `@actus-ag/@mastra/cli/cli dev` command.
 If you are using npm the command is:

 ```bash
 npm run dev